ByeolBaram/sports_reference_table/README.md

 Then it was on to the code.

 First, I made a demo JSON file and python file.
 The contents of the current JSON file are not that important and the subsequent code would work with more or less data points.
-But I still created one to use for demos and sample.
+But I still created one to use for demos and as a sample.

 My first step was to get the JSON data and place the team names into a teams variable.
 I then used this to display the team names which will be the opponents in the header.